girlguidinghertfordshire/ggherts/_trainingevents/2024-05-10-outdoor-first-aid.md

     location:
         - Bedfordshire
 ---
-This 2 day Anglia region essential training on the hill, for those with outdoor activity qualifications and suitable for members aged 16+, is taking place from **Fri 10 - Sun 12 May** in Whipsnade, Bedfordshire.
+This 2 day Anglia region essential training on the hill, for those with outdoor activity qualifications and suitable for members aged 16+, is taking place from **Sat 11 - Sun 12 May** in Whipsnade, Bedfordshire.

 Cost: £149 per person.
 Transport is not included.